Bioconductor/mirror/Migrating.md

 ### Use Git Locally But Use SVN Publicly ###

-If you simply want to use git locally on your machine and do not need to have a publicly accessible git repository on Github (or elsewhere) you can simply clone your package from the mirror directly.
+If you simply want to use git locally on your machine and do not need to have a publicly accessible git repository on GitHub (or elsewhere) you can simply clone your package from the mirror directly.

-  1. git clone https://github.com/Bioconductor-mirror/REPO to clone the repository to your machine.
+  1. `git clone https://github.com/Bioconductor-mirror/REPO` to clone the repository to your machine.
   2. `cd REPO` to switch to the REPO directory.
   3. `bash update_remotes.sh` to setup the git remotes.
   4. Commit to git as you normally would.